magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 disposal in whichever development environment you code, being it a TDD environment or not.

-We postpone the satisfaction of this requirement for later.
-At the moment we'd like first to replicate on the CLJS platform what we already got on the CLJ once.
+At the moment we postpone the satisfaction of this requirement for later paragraphs.
+Indeed, we'd like first to replicate on the CLJS platform what we already got on the CLJ once.

 Before proceeding with next step, stop the above `boot` process.